-During COVID19, approved accommodations for distance education classes will be emailed to the instructor by DSPS.
-In the case of face to face instruction, please present your written accommodation request to your instructor at least one week before the first test so that necessary arrangements can be made.
-Last-minute arrangements or post-test adjustments cannot usually be accommodated.
+If you are taking online classes DSPS will email approved accommodations for distance education classes to your instructor.
+In the case of face-to-face instruction, please present your written accommodation request to your instructor at least one week before the needed accommodation so that necessary arrangements can be made.
+Last minute arrangements or post-test adjustments usually cannot be accommodated.

-Other verbiage you can include if you want:
+\Other verbiage you can include if you want: